Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Spurious Correlation

 \subsubsection{Trustworthiness}

-To ensure the safety of AI systems, many guidelines have been proposed for building trustworthy AI \citep{liu2022trustworthy,kaur2022trustworthy,li2023trustworthy}.
-According to \citet{isoiec_tr24028_2020}, a trustworthy AI should be able to meet user expectations in a verifiable way.
-In other words, AI trustworthiness requires that the model effectively encodes the user's goals to satisfy their expectations, and that its decision-making process can be understood and verified.
+To ensure the safety of AI systems, many guidelines have been proposed for building trustworthy AI~\citep{kaur2022trustworthy,li2023trustworthy,herrera2025responsible}.
+Overall, AI trustworthiness requires that the model effectively encodes the user's goals to satisfy their expectations, and that its decision-making process can be understood and verified~\citep{isoiec_tr24028_2020}.
 Consequently, both alignment and interpretability are essential for achieving AI trustworthiness.
-In this section, we examine the relationship between distribution shift and AI trustworthiness.
-Specifically, we discuss how interpretability and alignment are related to environmental change from a definitional perspective.
+In this section, we discuss how these two aspects of trustworthiness are related to environmental change from a definitional perspective.

-\subsubsubsection{Interpretability} With the rapid advancement of deep learning models, their increasingly complex architectures and the inherent black-box nature of neural networks make them difficult to understand.
-This has positioned interpretability as a crucial research topic within the AI safety communities \citep{li2022interpretable}.
-Interpretability can be broadly defined as the ability to explain or present information in terms that are understandable to a human \citep{doshi2017towards}.
-Interpretability paradigms primarily include behavioral interpretability, attributional interpretability, concept-based interpretability, and mechanistic interpretability \citep{bereska2024mechanistic}.
-The primary focus of this section is the interpretability of latent representations, which falls under mechanistic interpretability.

-To extract latent features that are more interpretable to humans, various disentangled representation learning methods have been proposed.
-According to~\citet{wang2024disentangled}, disentangled representation can be defined as:
+\subsubsubsection{Interpretability} Modern deep neural networks are often difficult to interpret because of their complex architectures and black-box behavior, making interpretability an important topic in AI safety~\citep{li2022interpretable}.
+Broadly, interpretability refers to explaining or presenting model behavior in human-understandable terms~\citep{doshi2017towards}.
+In this section, we focus on the interpretability of latent representations, especially disentangled representations.
+Following~\citet{wang2024disentangled}, a disentangled representation can be defined as follows:

 \begin{definition}[Disentangled Representation] Disentangled representation should separate the distinct, independent and informative generative factors of variation in the data.
 Single latent variables are sensitive to changes in single underlying generative factors, while being relatively invariant to changes in other factors. \end{definition}